Zack-Robertshaw/grateful-dead-browser/README.md

 ## Reference File

 The application uses a file called `all_dates.csv` that contains information about known Grateful Dead shows.
 This file should have at least a `ShowDate` column in `YYYY-MM-DD` format.

+## Performance

+The application is optimized for local use with:
+- File system caching
+- Efficient directory scanning
+- Smart VLC process management
+- Minimal dependencies

 ## License